FAQs

 Yes, you can find more information regarding:

-- Adherence to rescreening with the Cologuard test on the Cologuard Rescreening page
+- Adherence to the Cologuard test on the Cologuard Adherence page

-- Adherence to follow-up colonoscopy after a positive Cologuard result on the Follow-Up Colonoscopy Adherence page
+- Adherence to continued screening with the Cologuard test on the Continued Screening Adherence page

 Operational FAQs